HMS Berwick (1902)

 HMS Berwick was one of 10 armoured cruisers built for the Royal Navy in the first decade of the 20th century.
 She was assigned to the 2nd Cruiser Squadron of the Channel Fleet upon completion in 1903 and was transferred to the Home Fleet in 1906.
-She accidentally rammed and sank a British destroyer in 1908.
+She accidentally rammed and sank British destroyer in 1908.
 Berwick was refitted in 1908–09 before she was transferred to the 4th Cruiser Squadron on the North America and West Indies Station later that year.

 She captured a German merchant ship shortly after World War I began.
 The ship patrolled for German commerce raiders and escorted convoys for the war.
 Berwick was assigned to the 8th Light Cruiser Squadron in 1919 before she was paid off and sold for scrap in 1920.